teseoch/Geometric-Modeling-Fall2021/Assignment1/README.md

 Required output of this section:

- * A text dump of the content of the two data structures for the provided mesh `bunny_small.off`.
+ * A text dump (or print) of the content of the two data structures for the provided mesh `bunny.off`.

 ## Shading [6pt]
 For this task, you will experiment with the different ways of shading discrete surfaces already implemented in `igl`.